Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 Changing the device pot mode to either volume or pan will set the knobs to that mode for the track column bank.

 ###### Bank Scrolling
-Holding down the shift + scene buttons then releasing just the shift button will change the lower pads to scroll mode with the far right being scroll right and far left being scroll left.
+Holding down the shift + scene buttons then releasing just the shift button will change the lower pads to scroll bank mode with the far right being scroll right and far left being scroll left.

 | Color                                                     | Action      |
 |:---------------------------------------------------------:| ----------- |